orangeduck/Cello-Website/pages/learn-benchmarks.md

 This benchmark shows the use of the `Table` structure in Cello as compared to other language's hashtable implementations.
 In C the `klib` library is used and in C++ `std::unordered_map` is used.
-Even unityped scripting languages tend to use optimised C implementations of hashtables and so everyone performs fairly evenly.
-Cello is slightly slower than you might expect due to using runtime polymorphism.
+Scripting languages tend to use optimised C implementations of hashtables and so all of the languages perform fairly evenly.
+Cello is a little slower than some of the others due to the runtime polymorphism.

   </div>